JuliaIO/HDF5.jl/docs/juliacon_2023/juliacon_2023_presentation.md

 # Write a HDF5 file
 h5open("mydata.h5", "w") do h5f
+    # Store an array
     h5f["group_A/group_B/array_C"] = rand(1024,1024)
+    # Store an attribute
     attrs(h5f["group_A"])["access_date"] = "2023_07_21"
 end

 # Read a HDF5 file
 C = h5open("mydata.h5") do h5f
+    # Access an attribute
     println(attrs(h5f["group_A"])["access_date"])
+    # Load an array and return it as C
     h5f["group_A/group_B/array_C"][:,:]
 end
 ```